 Note: The sharp fall in vehicle numbers in 2010 is due to a break in the series.
+Source: WLPGA/Argus (2019).

 Diesel is the main competing fuel, with several new diesel LDV models having been introduced onto the Mexican market.
 But environmental concerns and higher prices have held back diesel consumption in recent years and stimulated more interest in Autogas, which is once again competitively priced.
-The Mexican government forecasts continuing growth in Autogas demand, totalling 27% between 2016 and 2031, though this represents a marked downward revision compared with the previous year's forecast (SENER, 2017).
+The Mexican government forecasts continuing growth in Autogas demand, totalling more than 25% between 2018 and 2032 (SENER, 2018).
 The use of CNG remains tiny and that of other alternative fuels negligible.
-Autogas accounts for about 2% of total automotive-fuel consumption, down from almost 4% in the early 2000s but up from only 1.3% in 2012.
+Autogas accounts for about 2.5% of total automotive-fuel consumption, down from a high of 3.5% in the early 2000s but up from only 1.3% in 2012.

-The number of Autogas vehicles has fluctuated in recent years, dipping to 182 000 at the end of 2012 and then recovering to 430 000 at end-2016, before falling back to 420 000 in 2017 - about 1% of the total car and truck fleet.
+There are currently an estimated 420 000 Autogas vehicles in use in Mexico - about 1% of the total car and truck fleet.
 Most vehicles are old converted gasoline cars, most of them operating in the northern and central-western regions.1 No OEM Autogas models are marketed in Mexico at present.
-However, an agreement was reached in early 2017 between the Mexican Association of Liquefied Gas Distributors (Amexgas), the Association of Distributors of Liquefied Petroleum Gas (ADG), the Regional Chamber of Gas, and Alden Group, one of the main dealers of cars and trucks in the country, to allow buyers of new gasoline vehicles to convert them to Autogas and still keep the original warranty from the factory.2
+However, an agreement was reached in early 2017 between the Mexican Association of Liquefied Gas Distributors (Amexgas), the Association of